 Mr. Dallow studied with Stephen Kates, Orlando Cole, William Stokking, Myron Lutzke, David Geber and Crispin Campbell.
-He is a 1994 graduate of the Peabody Conservatory of Music of the Johns Hopkins University and was awarded the Israel Dorman memorial award for achieving excellence in performance.
+He is a 1994 graduate of the Peabody Conservatory of Music of the Johns Hopkins University and was awarded the Israel Dorman award for excellence in performance.

 Previously, Mr. Dallow was principal cellist of the Memphis Symphony Orchestra, Delaware Symphony Orchestra, Reading Symphony Orchestra, and the Haddonfield Symphony.
 On a temporary basis, he has also performed with the cello sections of the Philadelphia Orchestra, the New York Philharmonic, the National Symphony, the Baltimore Symphony, the New Jersey Symphony Orchestra, and the Chamber Orchestra of Philadelphia.
 As a soloist, he has performed with the Atlanta Philharmonic Orchestra, the Delaware Symphony Orchestra, the Gettysburg Symphony Orchestra and with the Philharmonic Orchestra of New Jersey.

 Chamber music remains one of Mr. Dallow’s passions.
 In 2003, he established Riverside Chamber Players, Inc. and currently serves as Artistic Director and cellist.
 Riverside’s mission is to present chamber music performances of the highest professional quality providing artistic, educational, and cultural enrichment for the local communities.
 He also performs with the Chamber Music Festival of the Black Hills, in Rapid City, South Dakota.
 Mr. Dallow has performed regularly with Music For All Seasons, Inc., an organization devoted to providing the healing power of music to communities that may otherwise not have access to music for enjoyment: residents of hospitals, nursing homes, geriatric centers, prisons, and special facilities for children.

 From the recording studio, Mr. Dallow’s performances can be heard on many of the Atlanta Symphony’s Grammy award-winning albums, in addition to “The Music of Michael Kurth” and “I’ve Been to the Ocean” performed by the Riverside Chamber Players, available at www.riversidechamberplayers.org or through Amazon, iTunes, and CD Baby.

 Mr. Dallow maintains an extensive private studio that has launched many young cellists into university music programs nationwide over a period of two decades.
-He also served on the faculty of Georgia State University as Artist Affiliate from 2016 – 2020, and was previously a member of the faculty for the Atlanta Symphony’s Talent Development Program.
+He also served on the faculty of Georgia State University as Artist Affiliate from 2016 – 2020 and was previously a member of the faculty for the Atlanta Symphony’s Talent Development Program.
 As a passionate advocate for arts education in the Fulton County School System, he was recognized by the Georgia American String Teachers Association with the 2011 Advocacy Award.

 Mr. Dallow was born as the second of triplets, and grew up in Plainfield, New Jersey in a musical family.
 His mother is a concert pianist, music critic, and published author, and his father is a pianist and composer.
-He has three adult children, and
+He has three adult children, and resides in Roswell, Georgia.

 Copyright 2020 Joel Dallow.
 All Rights Reserved.